 Inventory Turnover Ratio

 The inventory turnover ratio tells you the number of times a company sells out of its finished goods inventory within a given period.
 The inference from this ratio will differ from industry to industry.
-The ratio is calculated by Cost of Goods Sold / Average Inventory
+The ratio is calculated by Cost of Goods Sold / Average Inventory1

 Accounts Receivable Turnover Ratio